Khaled-Mahmmoud/MyCompetitiveProgramming/Combinatorics/Problems/E _ Maximum points of intersection n circles.md

 **Description and Derivation**

-As we can see in [diagram](https://github.com/Khaled-Mahmmoud/MyCompetitiveProgramming/blob/master/img/Combinatorics/points%20of%20intersection%20n%20circles.jpg), for each pair of circles, there can be maximum two intersection points
+As we can See in this [diagram](https://github.com/Khaled-Mahmmoud/MyCompetitiveProgramming/blob/master/img/Combinatorics/points%20of%20intersection%20n%20circles.jpg), for each pair of circles, there can be maximum two intersection points
 Therefore if we have n circles then there can be nC2 pairs of circles in which each pair will have two intersections So by this we can conclude that by looking at all possible pairs of circles the mathematical formula can be made for the maximum number of intersection by n circles is given by `2 * nC2`.